YeasirArafatRatul/DuarDo-Desktop-Assistant/README.md

 # DuarDo-Desktop-Assistant
-A simple Desktop Assistant with Python using Text TS
+A simple Desktop Assistant with Python using Text To Speech

 You have to install "pyttsx3" pakage in your system.
 Just command this: